Priyanshushaw1/ML_MINI_PROJECT/README.md

 How to Run

+Place the "Data Collection for
+ML mini project (Responses) - Form Responses 1
-Place the snu_friendship.csv file in the same directory as the notebook.
+.csv" file in the same directory as the notebook.
 Open the ML Mini Project smp.ipynb notebook in Jupyter.
 Run all the cells in the notebook.

 The notebook will automatically perform the following steps: